Between Whitehead groups and uniformization: Special uniformization problems: a combinatorial equivalence

 and by $\eqref{circko}$ and by \ref{pdb} $F \restriction b^\delta_{n,k} \in \Psi^\gp(b^\delta_{n,k})$, we are done.

 This means that the next claim completes the proof of Claim $\ref{Ff}$, so that of our main theorem.

-\begin{claim} We can construct the sequence $\langle f_\zeta: \ \zeta \in \Gamma \rangle$ satisfying \ref{fzeta}. \end{claim} \begin{PROOF}{Claim \ref{fzetak}} We proceed by induction, obviously only the successor step is interesting.
+\begin{sclaim} We can construct the sequence $\langle f_\zeta: \ \zeta \in \Gamma \rangle$ satisfying \ref{fzeta}. \end{sclaim} \begin{PROOF}{Subclaim \ref{fzetak}} We proceed by induction, obviously only the successor step is interesting.
 So assume that $f_\beta$ is constructed for each $\zeta \cap \Gamma$, we need to construct a suitable $f_\zeta$.

 We have to characterize the set $B_\zeta \cap w^*_{\bar \delta^\zeta}$ (and $B_\zeta \cap w^*_{\bar \delta}$ for $\bar \delta \in \Xi_\zeta$), the set where our function is already defined, and we have to argue that the induction hypothesis ensures that the required compatibility in \ref{komp} can be achieved.